Identity and Access Management in Amazon Web Services (AWS)

 It’s a robust, reliable platform that enables businesses to deploy and operate their applications and corporate computer infrastructure with significantly less effort than traditional in-house hosting.

-The downside is the public visibility of AWS and similar cloud services can make your environments a bigger target for cybercriminals.
+The downside is the public visibility of AWS, and similar cloud services can make your environments a bigger target for cybercriminals.
+To combat this issue, security-minded organizations need to lock down access management in AWS.

-Amazon has done a good job in securing their platform and passing those capabilities down to the customer to help secure themselves.
+Amazon has done an excellent job in securing its platform and passing those capabilities down to the customer to help secure themselves.

 However, an understanding of the security capabilities of AWS and the best practice guidelines must be understood by customers to protect their environments and data.